ckan/ckanext-showcase/README.rst

     paster showcase migrate -c {path to production.ini}

 Note that each Related Item must have a unique title before migration can proceed.
-If you prefer resolving duplicates as showcases, you can use the force option to migrate them anyways.
-Duplicate Relations will be created as 'duplicate_' + original_related_title + '_' + hash
+If you prefer resolving duplicates as showcases, you can use the --allow-duplicates option to migrate them anyways.
+Duplicate Relations will be created as 'duplicate_' + original_related_title + '_' + related_dataset_id + '_' + hash

-    paster showcase migrate -c {path to production.ini} force
+    paster showcase migrate -c {path to production.ini} --allow-duplicates

 The Related Item property ``type`` will become a Showcase tag.
 The Related Item properties ``created``, ``owner_id``, ``view_count``, and ``featured`` have no